serdimoa/charting/Trading-Terminal.md

 :chart: All content on this page is relevant for Trading Terminal only.

 Trading Terminal is a ready-to-use product for those who want to have a great charting solution along with the ability to trade right from the chart.
 This product is based on Charting Library and includes all its functionality, but also contains a bunch of new features.
-TRading Terminal repo is [[here|https://github.com/tradingview/trading_platform]]
+Trading Terminal repo is [[here|https://github.com/tradingview/trading_platform]].

 The product is under development so some features are not there yet.
 They are marked with :clock4:.